Global stocks slump, bonds rally on Ukraine tensions, China slowdown

 Growth in China's industrial output came in below forecasts for the combined January/February period, with retail sales also weaker than expected, stoking worries growth there could slow as Beijing pushes for economic reforms.

-The MSCI global stock market index was down 0.8 percent, while the pan-European FTSEurofirst 300 ended down 1.1 percent.
-Russia's RTS stock index, ended down 2.0 percent, falling to its lowest since September 2009.
+The MSCI global stock market index .MIWD00000PUS was down 0.8 percent, while the pan-European FTSEurofirst 300 .FTEU3 ended down 1.1 percent.
+Russia's RTS stock index .IRTS, ended down 2.0 percent, falling to its lowest since September 2009.

 The benchmark 10-year U.S. Treasury note last traded up 19/32 in price to yield 2.658 percent.